-Real estate transfer tax is charged at a rate of 3.5 % of the tax value of real estate sales and other transactions which are considered to be a transfer of real estate, such as the transfer of at least 95% of a company owning real estate.
+Real estate transfer tax is charged at a rate of (generally) 3.5 % of the tax value of real estate sales and other transactions which are considered to be a transfer of real estate, such as the transfer of at Least 95% of a company owning real estate.
+Some federal states as Berlin, Brandenburg and others charge a higher tax rate (5%).